 Self-Study

-Self-studying for the CISSP certification exam is mostly recommended for those who have deep cybersecurity knowledge and are aware of the field’s main skills.
+Self-studying for the CISSP certification exam is mostly recommended for those with deep cybersecurity knowledge and who are aware of the field’s main skills.
 It’s preferable to be objective about your skills.
-However, if you felt at the beginning of your study that you need help, then it’s wise to look for a professional training program instead.
+However, if you felt at the beginning of your study that you need help, it’s wise to look for a professional training program instead.
 There’s a practice exam that you can take to assess your skills; if you score less than 80%, then it’s probably better to seek a professional training program instead.

 Numerous Resources